virteal/l8/README.md

     .catch( block )     -- alias for failure()
     .final( block )     -- block to run when task is all done .finally( block )   -- alias for final()
+    -- task's state related
+    .state              -- return state of task, I->[R|P]*->S/F .pause              -- block task at step, waiting until task is resumed .paused             -- return true if task was paused .resume             -- resume execution of task paused at some step .yield( value )     -- like "pause" but provides a value and returns one .run( value )       -- like "resume" but provides a value and returns one .running            -- true if task not done nor paused .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task was canceled .stop               -- gentle cancel
+    .stopping           -- true after a gentle cancel, until task is done .stopped            -- true if done task was gently canceled (gracefull) .done               -- true if task done, else it either waits or runs .succeed            -- true if task done without error .fail               -- true if task done but with an error .error              -- return last raised error (ie last thrown exception) .result             -- return result of last executed step .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block on step for a while, then move to next step .wait( lock )       -- block task until some lock opens -- misc
-    .l8                 -- return global L8 object
+    .l8                 -- return global L8 object, also root task
     .task               -- return current task
     .current            -- alias for .task
     .parent             -- return parent task
-    .tasks              -- return sub tasks
+    .tasks              -- return immediate sub tasks
-    .top                -- return top task of sub task .state              -- return state of task, I->[Q|R]*->C/E/D .pause              -- queue step, waiting until task is resumed .paused             -- return true if task is paused .waiting            -- true if task waiting while running (ie is queued) .resume             -- resume execution of a task waiting at some step .yield( value )     -- like "pause" but provides a value and returns one .run( value )       -- like "resume" but provides a value and returns one .running            -- true if task not done nor waiting .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task was canceled .stop               -- gentle cancel
-    .stopping           -- true after a gentle cancel, until task is done .stopped            -- true if task was gently canceled (gracefull) .done               -- true if task done, else it either waits or runs .succeed            -- true if task done without error .fail               -- true if task done but with an error .error              -- return last raised error (ie last thrown exception) .result             -- return result of last executed step .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then move to next step .wait( lock )       -- block task until some lock opens .end                -- leave scope or loop
+    .top                -- return top task of sub task (child of l8 root task) -- scoping (value of "this" related)
+    .begin              -- enter new L8 scope
+    .end                -- leave scope or loop
     .scope( function )  -- return the L8 scope guarded version of a function

-  These methods, if invoked against the global L8 object, will get forwarded to the current task.
+  All these methods, if invoked against the global L8 object, will usually get forwarded to the "current task", the task that is currently executing.
+That task is often the returned value of such methods, when it makes sense.

+  l8.promise()          -- create a new promise, Promise/A compliant
+    .resolve( results ) -- fullfill promise
+    .reject( reason )   -- fail promise
+    .progress( infos )  -- signal progress
+    .then( ok, ko, ev ) -- register callbacks, return new promise
 ```

 TBD: semaphores, mutexes, locks, message queues, signals, etc...